rust-lang/rfcs/text/0000-feature-metadata.md

     with `since` and/or `note` keys.
 Cargo will warn downstream crates using this
 -   `public`: A boolean flag defaulting to `true` that indicates whether or not downstream crates should be allowed to use this feature
--   `unstable`: A boolean flag indicating that the feature is only usable with nightly Rust, or is otherwise not API-stable

 If a downstream crate attempts to use the features `baz` and `qux`, they will see messages like the following: